wazo-platform/wazo-platform.org/content/blog/pjsip-multi-tenant.md

 configuration for fields that are not well supported by the SIP to PJSIP translation layer.
 And it will allow users of Wazo Platform to leverage the full power of `chan_pjsip`.

+# Discussion

+Comments or questions in [this forum post](https://wazo-platform.discourse.group/latest).